facebook/react-native-website/website/blog/2024-10-23-The-New-Architecture-is-Here.md

 - The New Renderer
 - Removal of the Bridge

-The New Module system allows the React native renderer to have synchronous access to the native layer, which allows it to handle events, schedule updates, and read layout both asynchronously and synchronously.
+The New Module system allows the React Native Renderer to have synchronous access to the native layer, which allows it to handle events, schedule updates, and read layout both asynchronously and synchronously.
 The new Native Modules are also lazily loaded by default, giving apps a significant performance gain.

 The New Renderer can handle multiple in progress trees across multiple threads, which allows React to process multiple concurrent update priorities, either on the main thread or a background thread.
 It also supports reading layout from multiple threads synchronously, or asynchronously, to support more responsive UIs without jank.